awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 If you have a 1\.17 cluster, or a 1\.18 or later cluster that you haven't added the Amazon VPC CNI Amazon EKS add\-on to, complete the following steps to update the add\-on\.
 If you've added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) instead\.

-**To update the self\-managed add\-on to the latest minor and patch version**
+**To update the self\-managed add\-on to the [recommended version](#manage-vpc-cni-recommended-versions)**

-1. Determine the latest available version, and familiarize yourself with the changes in the latest version by viewing the `[releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub\.
+1. To view the available versions and familiarize yourself with the changes in the version that you want to update to, see the `[releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub\.

 1. Use the following command to determine your cluster's current Amazon VPC CNI add\-on version: